 Carrying a unit up/down stairs can be particularly demanding physically.
 Plan to have a strategy before moving begins.
 Consider what tools or help you might need.
-And if you aren’t reasonably able to do this yourself, consider asking friends/family for help, or hire someone to do the move.
+And if you aren’t reasonably able to do this yourself, consider asking friends/family for help, or hiring someone to do the move.

 2. What is Below My Apartment?

 Is it another residential apartment?
 Is it ground?
-Or is it a commercial space (like a store front or restaurant)?
+Or is it a commercial space (like a storefront or restaurant)?

 No matter who is below you, it is a good idea to check with them before you start regularly running inside.
 Familiarize yourself with any “quiet hours” that your neighbors may request and be sure to honor them.

 It’s better to preemptively address any issues before they become problems.
-We’ll talk about how to diminish noise and vibrations a later in this post.
+We’ll talk about how to diminish noise and vibrations later in this post.

 Will A Treadmill Damage My Floor?